 At the Company's request, Labrador Conseil, an independent corporate governance consultancy firm, has reviewed this Report and has confirmed that the Company complies with the provisions of the AFEP-MEDEF Code.

-1. Composition and conditions of preparation and organization of the Board of Directors' work
+1. Board Composition and Conditions for the Preparation and Organization of the Board of Directors' Work

 1.1.
 COMPOSITION OF THE BOARD OF DIRECTORS AND ITS COMMITTEES